Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$

 then $\dim_{\mcl{H}} X^{\alpha, \zeta} \geq \dim_{\mcl H} (X \cap \mcl T_h^\alpha)- \zeta$ and $\dim_{\mcl{H}}(X^{\alpha, \zeta};D_h) \geq \dim_{\mcl H}(X \cap \mcl T_h^\alpha;D_h) - \zeta$. \end{lem}

-The advantage of considering this set of ``uniformly thick'' points is that, for a bounded domain $V \subset \BB{C}$, we can uniformly bound the circle average of points in a sufficiently small neighborhood of $V^{\alpha,\zeta}$; see~\cite[Lemma 2.2]{gp-kpz} for the precise statement.
-Combining this circle average estimate with Lemma~\ref{lem-ann-hash-dist} yields the following distance bounds:
+The advantage of considering this set of ``uniformly thick'' points is that, for a bounded domain $V \subset \BB{C}$, we can uniformly bound the circle average of points in a sufficiently small neighborhood of $V^{\alpha,\zeta}$.
+The following is a restatement of~\cite[Lemma 2.2]{gp-kpz}.